avinashyadav16/CrackYourInternship-CrackYourPlacement/README.md

 ### About the Challenge

-This challenge is designed to enhance your problem-solving skills, focusing on Data Structures and Algorithms. <br>
+This challenge is designed to enhance the problem-solving skills, focusing on Data Structures and Algorithms. <br>
-Each day, We'll will tackle a set of problems as per our understanding, topic and difficulty level.
+Each day, We'll will tackle a set of problems as per our understanding, topic and difficulty level.<br>
+This challenge is not a competition, but a way to improve our skills and learn & grow.

 ### Resources

 - [Leetcode](https://leetcode.com)
 - [GFG](https://www.geeksforgeeks.org)

+### Note:

+` If the code does not run in your compiler on forking the repository, then please try renaming the file by removing the spaces in it.`

+` For Example: Rename the file { 12.
+Integer to Roman.cpp } ==> to ==> { 12_Integer_to_Roman.cpp }`

 ### Contact